wckdouglas/sequencing_tools/README.md

                         Paired end Fastq file 2 with four line/record -x IDXBASE, --idxBase IDXBASE
                         how many base in 5' end as index? (default:
-                        XXXXXXXXXXXXX) X as umi bases can add constant regions add back, such as XXXXCATGC
+                        XXXXXXXXXXXXX) X as umi bases, can also add constant regions at the back, such as XXXXCATGC, if CATGC is the constant region
   -q BARCODECUTOFF, --barcodeCutOff BARCODECUTOFF
                         Average base calling quality for barcode sequence (default=20)
   -a MISMATCH, --mismatch MISMATCH
                         Allow how many mismatch in constant region (deflaut:
                         1)
-  -s {0,1,2,3,4}, --prefix_split {0,1,2,3,4}
-                        Using how many bases on the barcode to split the fastq?
-A choice of 3 will generate 4^3 = 64 files (deflaut: 4)
   -r {read1,read2}, --read {read1,read2}
                         Which read is the UMI on?
 ```

 <h3 id='merge_pe'> Paired end fastq merger </h3>